cedotal/attempter/README.md

   a Promise that resolves if the attempt was successful and rejects if the attempts was unsuccessful.
 If it doesn't, unexpected program behavior will occur.
+ * Note that makeAttempt is responsible for queueing up any successor events once it's created.
+For example, if a group of child objects need to be created after a parent object, makeAttempt must queue up the creation of the child objects after the parent object is created.
 * **maxActiveAttempts (Number, not required)**: A concurrency limiter.
 Note that the process of loading units from the work queue requires a single network connection, so take that into account when you pass a value here.
 Defaults